ethanchang235/WA_Perception/README.md

 Tuning the range for specific cone colors based on the input images could improve detection accuracy.

 ### Contour Area Filtering:
 Setting the contour area threshold too low could result in capturing noise.
-Increasing this threshold could reduce unwanted detections, but made it harder to detect small cones.
+Increasing this threshold was done to reduce unwanted detections, but it made it harder to detect the small cones.

 ### Line Fitting:
 If there were not enough detected cones, the line fitting step would fail.
-To address this, the code was designed to only attempt line fitting when at least two cones are detected.
+To address this, the code was designed to only attempt line fitting when at least two cones were detected.

 ## Libraries Used
 - **OpenCV**: The primary library for image processing tasks.
 It is used for reading images, converting color spaces, creating masks, detecting contours, and drawing shapes.